MicroFocus/CX/hello-world/README.md

 # Hello World!

+This is the barebones CX project.
+It's a great place to start from and a good template for new projects.
+This project contains the following items:

+* **Angular** and the set up to write your front end application
+* **Python** and the CX middle tier to create custom REST endpoints
+* **Nginx** to bring together the front end and middle tier and act as a proxy
+* **Gromit** OAuth2 authentication so you can make REST calls
+* A **Docker** container to bring it all together
+* **Gulp** and the basic build

 This project shows how to use the CX framework to build the basic Hello World!
 This sample comes with a simple starting page and the Gromit framework configured and ready to make REST calls.
 This is a great started project for your new CX application.

+### Project Structure
+The application directory structure is layout out as follows.
+This structure is configurable.
+* `src/`
+  * `components/` This is where the components of your app goes.
+The default component is the [application component](src/components/application/application.component.html).
+It also has an accompanying [application component TypeScript file](src/components/application/application.component.ts) and a [application component SCSS file](src/components/application/application.component.scss).
+You can add code to this component or add as many new components as you want.
+  * `config/`
+    * `routes.ts` Register application routes here.
+Angular UI Router is used to add routes in this template.
+  * `styles/` Site-wide styles go here.
+  * `index.html` This is the base HTML file for your project.
+When someone first loads your front end they will go here.
+  * `main.ts` Created and initialize the angular application module here.
+  * `main.scss` Manifest for all Sass stylesheets in the project.
+Only use `@import`s in this file.
+* `vendor/` Third party vendor assets (fonts, JS, CSS) that are not delivered via a package manager
+* `images/` Place images here.
+Remove .gitkeep when this folder contains any images
+* `gulpfile.js` Invoke ngGulp here.
+Register any custom gulp tasks here.
+* `tsconfig.json` This configured the TypeScript compiler.
+* `tslint.json` This is the configuration file for TSLint which checks TypeScript code.

 ## Running the Application